CANADIAN RED CROSS TRAINING PARTNER

 Course Format

-Emergency First Aid may be offered in traditional in-class or blended learning formats.
+Basic First Aid may be offered in traditional in-class or blended learning formats.
+Course length depends on the CPR level selected and whether the course is delivered in traditional or blended format.

-Emergency First Aid with CPR-A
+Basic First Aid with CPR-A

-Emergency First Aid with CPR-C
+Basic First Aid with CPR-C

 Course Content